thelia/thelia.github.io/en/documentation/templates/assets.md

 This is the path to the file (or files, as jokers like '*' are allowed), relative to the template base path.

-The value of this parameter is a file path, form example `assets/syles/my_style.css`, of a set of files, like `assets/css/*.css`
+The value of this parameter is a file path, form example `assets/syles/my_style.css`, or a set of files, like `assets/css/*.css`

 #### filters ####